nathrod/dio-java-projects/Practicing_Collections_Java/out/production/Practicing_Collections_Java/set/README.md

 <p>Create a class called "ContactAgenda" that has a set of objects of type "Contact" as an attribute.
 Each contact has attributes such as name and phone number.
 Implement the following methods:

-- `addContact(String name, int number)`: Adds a contact to the agenda.
+- `addContact(String name, String number)`: Adds a contact to the agenda.
 - `displayContacts()`: Displays all contacts in the agenda.
 - `searchByName(String name)`: Searches contacts by name and returns a set with the found contacts.
-- `updateContactNumber(String name, int newNumber)`: Updates the phone number of a specific contact.
+- `updateContactNumber(String name, String newNumber)`: Updates the phone number of a specific contact.
 </p>

 ### 2. Task List